blueskyfish/generator-express-restful-mysql/generators/app/templates/_readme.md

 * `console`: The log messages are written to the console.
 * `file`: The log messages are written into a file.

 The setting `logger.appender` controls the writing of the log messages.
+The parameter `--log` specifies path name where the log messages are written.

 ## Generate Documentation